Honey! Nature’s natural sweet treat. And face wash, too?

 Jody Levine at Mount Sinai Hospital reports that sodium lauryl sulfate is commonly added to products such as face wash – it’s the ingredient that causes the liquid to foam.
 She goes on to explain that this ingredient causes a problem in skincare as it strips natural oils from the skin.
 These natural oils are essential for the protection of the skin.

 Dr. Levine explains that fragrances added to facial cleansers usually dries the skin out and often cause irritation on the skin’s surface.
-Instead of using product with added fragrance, use a product that’s scented through fruits, plant extracts or essential oils.
+Instead of using products with added fragrance, use a product that’s scented through fruits, plant extracts, or essential oils.

 Oils can be added to facial care products in order to promote hydration.
 In reality, oil does provide moisture to the skin, but can also lead to breakouts by clogging the pores.
 Dr. Levine recommends only using an oil-based cleanser if you have skin that is severely dry.